 - Serve: Serve with onions and tomatoes on a newspaper and reserve some suya spice for serving.

-8. Finally, enjoy this quick and easy suya recipe with suya spice, tomatoes and onions.
-For a full Nigerian buffet serve with Fried Plantain, Nigerian Jollof Rice and Moin Moin - Oven Baked.
+6. Garnish with extra suya spice, thinly sliced onions, and fresh tomatoes.
+Serve hot and savour the smoky, spicy goodness of this street food favorite!
+Finally, enjoy this Nigerian beef suya with suya spice, tomatoes and onions.
+For a full Nigerian buffet serve with Fried Plantain, Nigerian Jollof Rice and Moin Moin.

 Recipe FAQS

 Suya is a popular West African spice with savory, smoky, spicy, and nutty flavors.
 It is usually used to marinate thin meat and is served on a skewer as street food in West Africa.
-You can make your own suya spice with ground peanuts, salt, smoked paprika, ground ginger, garlic powder, onion powder, chicken bouillon powder, and cayenne pepper or you can buy ready-made suya spice.
+You can make your suya spice with ground peanuts, salt, smoked paprika, ground ginger, garlic powder, onion powder,ย chicken bouillon powder,ย and cayenne pepper or you can buy ready-made suya spice.
 A popular brand is Yaji suya spice.

 Suya originates from the Northern part of Nigeria and has become quite popular all over West Africa as it is very affordable.